juanmanuelferrera/NanoPrint/README.md

-# Any‑Shape Wafer Layout (NanoRosetta‑style) – CLI MVP
+# Any‑Shape Wafer Layout (NanoRosetta‑style) – CLI + GUI

-CLI tool that places large numbers of PDF pages "around" any inner shape and constrained to any outer shape.
+CLI/GUI tool that places large numbers of PDF pages "around" any inner shape and constrained to any outer shape.
 Inputs are PDF pages and SVG paths (inner keep‑outs and outer boundary).
 Exports a vector PDF proof and optional 1‑bit TIFF suitable for laser workflows.

 Spec references: NanoRosetta's process and wafer geometry described at [nanorosetta.com/technology](https://nanorosetta.com/technology/).

-## Install
+## Install (for developers)

 Requires Python 3.10+.